• Home |

 LRN (Lead Round Nose)

-Another common .22 LR is the Lead Round Nose.
-These bullets are designed to maximize penetration, but unlike the hollow points, they don’t expand or fragment well.
+Another common .22 LR bullet is the lead round nose.
+These bullets are designed to maximize penetration.
+Unlike hollow points, they don’t expand or fragment well.

-LRN rounds are the simplest and typically least expensive .22 LR ammo available and great for target practice, training new shooters, or pest control.
-They are easy to manufacture since they don't require specialized plating procedures which aids in keeping ammo costs down.
+LRN bullets are the simplest, and typically loaded in the least expensive .22 LR ammo (with the exception of some match grade rounds, such as those made by Eley).
+They are easy to manufacture since they don't require specialized plating procedures.

 CPRN (Copper-Plated Round Nose)

-The birth of the modern day .22 LR began in 1857 when Smith & Wesson designed the Model 1 single-action pistol.
-At the time, the .22 rimfire cartridge’s case was .421 inches long and is now referred to as the .22 Short.
+The birth of the modern day .22 LR began in 1857, when Smith & Wesson designed the Model 1 single-action pistol.
+At the time, the .22 rimfire cartridge’s case was .421" long (which now belongs to the .22 Short).

 Finally, we got the .22 LR (Long Rifle) in 1887.
-While it still had the .613-inch case, it also had a heavier projectile.
-In the early 1930s, Remington designed the high-velocity .22 LR, increasing the muzzle velocity and giving the bullet a few more foot-pounds of muzzle energy.
+It still had the .613" case.
+It also had a heavier projectile.
+In the early 1930s, Remington designed the high-velocity .22 LR, increasing the round's muzzle velocity and giving its bullet a few more foot-pounds of muzzle energy as a result.

-To this day, we still use the .22 LR (mostly in carbines like the Ruger 10-22, semi-auto pistols like the Walther P22, or revolvers like the Ruger LCR).
-The .22 LR packs more of a punch than its predecessors but is still an affordable round perfect for small game hunting and target shooting.
+To this day, we still use the .22 LR (mostly in carbines like the Ruger 10/22, semi-auto pistols like the Walther P22, and revolvers like the Ruger LCR).
+The .22 LR packs more of a punch than its predecessor, but is still an affordable round perfect for small game hunting and target shooting.

 Back to the Best .22 LR for Self-Defense